 B-IMPACT B-IMPACT (Bronze-IMproved non-hazardous PAtina CoaTings) was a M-ERA.NET project that aims at developing innovative eco-friendly and non-hazardous protective coatings to protect ancient bronzes and new bronze surfaces exposed to the outdoor environment.

 The related articles of these works are available in the bibliography tab.

 Abstract: The aim of this project is to develop new nanocomposite materials with piezo and ferroelectric properties, and with various mechanical properties and shapes.
 The piezoelectric nanocrystal is the lithium niobate, which has never been synthesized as a nanofiller with a controlled size.
 The lithium niobate is piezoelectric in his mono-crystal form.
 It will be dispersed in various polymers, such as epoxy-amine systems or PVDF (in order to increase its piezoelectric properties).
-Then, the formed nanocomposite will be sudied by dielectric and brillouin spectroscopy and used to make Surface Acoustic Waves devices (SAW), as a collaboration with the LPMIA lab (SAW and piezoelectric materials specialist) takes place in Nancy.
+Then, the formed nanocomposite will be studied by dielectric and brillouin spectroscopy and used to make Surface Acoustic Waves devices (SAW), as a collaboration with the LPMIA lab (SAW and piezoelectric material specialist) takes place in Nancy.